mgburns/tech-talk-gitflow-demo/README.md

 * To demonstrate the use of "hotfix" branches by fixing a bug with navigation links.
 * To demonstrate the use of "feature" branches by adding support for "Private" posts in administrative navigation views.

 Both have already been implemented in the [official repository](https://github.com/bu-ist/bu-navigation).
-This directory contains modified versions of the plugin repository which have been `git reset --hard` to earlier commits for the purpose of this presentation.
+This repository contains two modified versions of the plugin (as submodules) which have been `git reset --hard` to earlier commits for the purpose of this presentation.

 ### Plugin Versions